smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

 be ignored in program execution.

-If the keyword is used and it is preceded by other commands on the current line, it must be seperated from the previous commands by a colon If the hash sign is used, it must be the first character on the line.
+If the keyword is used and it is preceded by other commands on the current line, it must be separated from the previous commands by a colon If the hash sign is used, it must be the first character on the line.
 (See also the use of a hash sign in &raquo;shebanging&laquo; a script, )